AckerlyXu/heima/articles/vs-azure-tools-setting-up-named-authentication-credentials.md

-<properties
+---
-    pageTitle="Setting Up Named Authentication Credentials | Azure" description="Learn how to to provide credentials that Visual Studio can use to authenticate requests to Azure to publish an application to Azure from Visual Studio or to monitor an existing cloud service.. " services="visual-studio-online"
+title: Setting Up Named Authentication Credentials | Azure
+description: Learn how to to provide credentials that Visual Studio can use to authenticate requests to Azure to publish an application to Azure from Visual Studio or to monitor an existing cloud service..
-    documentationcenter="na"
-    author="TomArcher"
-    manager="douge"
-    editor="" />
-<tags
-    ms.assetid="61570907-42a1-40e8-bcd6-952b21a55786"
-    ms.service="multiple"
-    ms.devlang="dotnet"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="multiple"
-    ms.date="11/18/2016"
-    wacn.date=""
-    ms.author="tarcher" />
+services: visual-studio-online
+documentationcenter: na
+author: TomArcher
+manager: douge
+editor: ''

+ms.assetid: 61570907-42a1-40e8-bcd6-952b21a55786
+ms.service: multiple
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: multiple
+ms.date: 11/18/2016
+wacn.date: ''
+ms.author: tarcher
+---

 # Setting Up Named Authentication Credentials
 To publish an application to Azure from Visual Studio or to monitor an existing cloud service, you must provide credentials that Visual Studio can use to authenticate requests to Azure.
 There are several places in Visual Studio where you can sign in to provide these credentials.
 For example, from the Server Explorer, you can open the shortcut menu for the **Azure** node and choose **Connect to Azure**.
 When you sign in, the subscription information associated with your Azure account is available in Visual Studio, and there is nothing more you need to do.